Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 No.

-And that's another thing
+And that's another thing where people like,

-pretty well educated then
+Gronia must have been pretty well educated then to speak Latin.

-To be conversational Latin.
+To be conversational Latin?

 Yeah.

-Fortius
+Fortius quo Fidelius.

 Yep.

-Strength through loyalty.
+Strengths through loyalty.

 The saint's motto.